ropensci/geojson/cran-comments.md

 -------

-This version adds two new functions for working with newline-delimited GeoJSON, a new method for a generic, and makes some small improvements.
+This version fixes a bug overlooked in the previous CRAN release.

 Thanks!
 Scott Chamberlain